- October 1, 2024

-A university culture centered on the student, not on the faculty or administration.
-The authority of governing is gained through the existence of levels of participation and cooperation in decision-making.
-The picture above shows the signature ceremony of the Magna Charta Universitatum signed in Piazza Maggiore at Bologna on September 18, 1988, by 388 Rectors of worldwide main […]
+A university culture is centered on the student, not the faculty or administration.
+The authority of governing is gained through levels of participation and cooperation in decision-making.
+The picture above shows the signature ceremony of the Magna Charta Universitatum, signed in Piazza Maggiore at Bologna on September 18, 1988, by 388 Rectors of major universities […]

 Is Higher Education Centered on the Student or the Faculty?